Vyral/nate-martinez-recruiting/_posts/2019-08-12-how-nates-list-benefits-everyone-in-the-valley-including-you.md

 {% include youtube.html %}

-No matter if you’re a Realtor or you offer some other service to buyers and sellers in the Valley, Nate’s list benefits all.
+<p style="text-align: center;"><em>No matter if you’re a Realtor or you offer some other service to buyers and sellers in the Valley, Nate’s list benefits all.</em></p>

 Is your list of quality vendors to refer your clients to pretty short right now?&nbsp;